 Tucson International Mariachi Conference

-Celebrate this exuberant symbol of Mexican culture in Tucson, a mariachi hub of the United States.
-See why mariachi music is recognized by UNESCO as part of the Intangible Cultural Heritage of Humanity.
+You can experience this exuberant symbol of Mexican culture in Tucson, a mariachi hub of the United States, every April at La Frontera Tucson International Mariachi Conference.
+Enjoy concerts of vibrant music and dance, and discover why mariachi music is recognized by UNESCO as part of the Intangible Cultural Heritage of Humanity.

 Video: Youth group Mariachi Tesoro de Tucson wows the 2014 audience.